Smog lifts, but companies' view of polluted Delhi skies is dim

 Expatriates are also thinking twice about living in the Indian capital.
 JLL's Kumar said more smog could see foreigners packing their bags, a blow to real estate as well as employment.

-Lisa Akerman, a Swedish national who lives in an affluent Delhi neighborhood, said authorities needed to do much more than they were.
+Lisa Akerman, a Swedish national who lives in an affluent Delhi neighbourhood, said authorities needed to do much more than they were.

 Akerman moved to the city two years ago with her family and has taken measures to ensure clean air in her apartment for her two small daughters.
 Still, the choking smog left her worried about their health.